OpLumina/Government-Domains.txt/README.md

 # government-domains.txt (WIP)
-A list of government, international, and other government-adjacent domains seperated by ccltd/country Includes a heatmap and all domains found so far
+A list of Approximately 13.5 Million government, international, and other government-adjacent domains/subdomains seperated by ccltd/country/organization
+Includes a heatmap and all domains found so far
-Last Update: 5/12/2026
+Last Update: 5/15/2026